What You Need to Know About Locker Room, Coatroom, and Dressing Room Attendant

 Job Demand for Locker Room, Coatroom, and Dressing Room Attendants

-There were about 18,600 jobs for Locker Room, Coatroom, and Dressing Room Attendant in 2016 (in the United States).
+In 2016, there was an estimated number of 18,600 jobs in the United States for Locker Room, Coatroom, and Dressing Room Attendant.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Locker Room, Coatroom, and Dressing Room Attendant by 2026.
 The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Locker Room, Coatroom & Dressing Room Attendant are Utah, Alabama, and Idaho.
 Watch out if you plan on working in South Dakota, Nebraska, or Montana.
 These states have the worst job growth for this type of profession.